mayankdanger/passport-authentication/README.md

 # passport-authentication
-Login/signup with facebook & google api also using nodejs with passport authentication
+Login/signup with facebook & google api
+using nodejs with passport authentication

 To start the app